Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Email Deliverability

-Mail servers check PTR records to verify sender legitimacy:
+Mail servers check PTR records to verify sender legitimacy.
+This is one of the most important uses of reverse DNS:

 • Many mail servers reject email from IPs without valid PTR records